Explore Hiring API

 - Candidates represent people in your hiring pipeline.

-- Applications link a candidate to a specific job opening and track the candidate’s progress (stage and status).
+- Applications link a candidate to a specific job opening and track progress (stage and status).

-- A job opening can have one or more job ads.
+- A candidate can have one or more applications.

 - Each application references exactly one candidate and one job opening.